TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             Information about each device on the virtual PCI bus attached to this VM.

+        spice:
+            The IP, port and VNC display number for the TCP socket we're listening on for this VM.
+If spice is enabled.

         version:
             Qemu version information.

         vnc:
             The IP, port and VNC display number for the TCP socket we're listening on for this VM.
+If VNC is enabled.

       list [-p] [-H] [-o field,...] [-s field,...] [field=value ...]